 Check out the detailed steps to clean leather sneakers by Leaf TV.

 Patent leather shoes have a glossy coated surface to add extra shine and require constant cleaning and shining.
 To clean patent leather shoes, use a mixture of mild soap and water.

 You can also use hand sanitizer to treat scuff and cracks.
 To maintain the shine, polish your patent leather shoes with mineral oil.

 Quick Tips to Maintain Leather Shoes

-There’s no point of cleaning leather shoes if you can’t maintain them.
+There’s no point in cleaning leather shoes if you can’t maintain them.
 With permanent stains and watermarks, they’ll deteriorate in quality.
 Here are some practical leather shoe maintenance tips to follow: